How to Ace These Common Scholarship Interview Questions

 1. Tell Us About Yourself

-While this is really more of a prompt than a question, it is an incredibly important moment in the interview process.
+While this is really more of a prompt than a question, it is a significant moment in the interview process.

 While this isn’t one of the scholarship interview questions with an inherent right or wrong answer, that doesn’t mean your child shouldn’t prepare their response.
-Generally, the best approach is to go over key points in their resume or transcripts that speak directly to what the scholarship is all about.
+Generally, the best approach is to review key points in their resume or transcripts that speak directly to the scholarship.
+It can also be helpful to mention their favorite subject in school, explaining why it interests them and how it connects to their goals or personal growth.

 For example, if the award is limited to students pursuing degrees in the sciences, then your child should discuss their background in the subject and why they are enthusiastic about the field.
 But, they shouldn’t stop there.
 Ideally, your student needs to include details about how their interest in the subject led them to do something unique, like how an interest in chemistry led them to explore molecular gastronomy and create an Instagram feed devoted to the topic.

-This approach provides the committee with important information in a standout way while staying largely dedicated to the topics that would interest them most.
+This approach clearly presents important information to the committee while keeping it largely dedicated to the topics that interest them most.

 2. Can You Provide an Example of a Time You Overcame Adversity?

 One thing your child should avoid is using their grades as an example, except under extenuating circumstances.
-Saying that they raised a “C” to an “A” isn’t necessarily very impactful, and is actually a common experience without a particularly dramatic catalyst, like a severe long-term injury or illness that kept them out of the classroom.
+Saying that they raised a “C“ to an “A” isn’t necessarily very impactful and is actually a common experience without a particularly dramatic catalyst, like a severe long-term injury or illness that kept them out of the classroom.
+Instead, they should share examples demonstrating their stress management skills and ability to handle difficult situations.

 Almost anything is more interesting than discussing grades without some serious context, so have your child dig deep and think of a more intriguing example for these sorts of scholarship interview questions to talk about.